Community Plate/Sunday Collection

 During every worship service and special event, we pass baskets for a free-will donation.
 We donate 50% of these collections to social organizations both in our community and in the larger world.
 These donations make a huge difference in people’s lives.

-For 2/26/17 through March 2017, half of the funds collected every Sunday will be donated to The Somerset County Cultural Diversity Coalition.
+- The Somerset County Cultural Diversity Coalition.
 Founded in 1995, this human relations organization is dedicated to eliminating bias, prejudice, and bigotry in our county.
 They pursue this ideal through community roundtables, festivals, publications, a speaker’s bureau, and a Resource Directory.
 Somerset County Cultural Diversity Coalition acts as a catalyst for individuals, corporations, and community-based non-profit organizations by providing networking, referral services, educational activities, and promoting the value of diversity.
-Click here to learn more about the Cultural Diversity Coalition.

 The 2016 UUCSH stewardship campaign runs from March 20 to April 17.
 During the campaign, members and friends are asked to make a financial pledge to support the on-going ministry of the congregation.
 This year, we are focusing on the UUCSH Mission: Explore Spirituality, Engage Community, Transform the World.
 As we strive to discover how we will translate these words into action, we are also working to ensure that we have the financial resources to support new ideas, as well as to continue those things that mean so much to our congregation.